Wills & Probate

 When someone close to you dies we can help with probate and inheritance tax, to make your life easier at a difficult time.
 If you or a loved one become unable to act independently due to illness or injury, our experts can advise on how best to protect assets through the Court of Protection and Lasting Powers of Attorney.

 When things are going well, we can save you money and make your life less complicated by helping with your tax matters.

-Hodge Jones & Allen is ranked as a Tier 5 firm in the Legal 500 for this area of law.
+Hodge Jones & Allen is ranked in the Legal 500 for this area of law.
 Our highly experienced solicitors will take the time to understand your circumstances, and advise on the most suitable and cost-effective solution tailored to your own personal needs.

 We understand how important it is to safeguard property, money and possessions that you or your family may rely on in future, and because it’s important to you, it’s important to us.